Algol: System

 This system also exhibits x-ray and radio wave flares.
 The x-ray flares are thought to be caused by the magnetic fields of the A and B components interacting with the mass transfer.
 The radio-wave flares might be created by magnetic cycles similar to those of sunspots, but because the magnetic fields of these stars are up to ten times stronger than the field of the Sun, these radio flares are more powerful and more persistent.
 The secondary component was identified as the radio emitting source in Algol using Very-long-baseline interferometry by Lestrade and co-authors.

 Magnetic activity cycles in the chromospherically active secondary component induce changes in its radius of gyration that have been linked to recurrent orbital period variations on the order of ΔP/P ≈ ×10^−5 via the Applegate mechanism.
 Mass transfer between the components is small in the Algol system but could be a significant source of period change in other Algol-type binaries.

-Algol is about 92.8 light-years from the Sun, but about 7.3 million years ago it passed within 9.8 light-years of the Solar System and its apparent magnitude was about −2.5, which is considerably brighter than the star Sirius is today.
+The distance to Algol has been measured using very-long baseline interferometry, giving a value of 94 light-years.
+About 7.3 million years ago it passed within 9.8 light-years of the Solar System and its apparent magnitude was about −2.5, which is considerably brighter than the star Sirius is today.
 Because the total mass of the Algol system is about 5.8 solar masses, at the closest approach this might have given enough gravity to perturb the Oort cloud of the Solar System somewhat and hence increase the number of comets entering the inner Solar System.
 However, the actual increase in net cometary collisions is thought to have been quite small.

 Names

 Beta Persei is the star's Bayer designation.

+The official name Algol

 The name Algol derives from Arabic رأس الغول raʾs al-ghūl : head (raʾs) of the ogre (al-ghūl) (see "ghoul").
 The English name Demon Star was taken from the Arabic name.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Algol for this star.
 It is so entered on the IAU Catalog of Star Names.

+Ghost and demon star

-In Hebrew folklore, Algol was called Rōsh ha Sāṭān or "Satan's Head", as stated by Edmund Chilmead, who called it "Divels head" or Rosch hassatan.
+Algol was called Rōsh ha Sāṭān or "Satan's Head" in Hebrew folklore, as stated by Edmund Chilmead, who called it "Divels head" or Rosch hassatan.
 A Latin name for Algol from the 16th century was Caput Larvae or "the Spectre's Head".
 Hipparchus and Pliny made this a separate, though connected, constellation.

+First star of Medusa's head

+Earlier the name of the constellation Perseus was Perseus and Medusa's Head where an asterism representing the head of Medusa after Perseus has cut it off already known in ancient Rome.
+Medusa is a gorgon so the star is also called Gorgonea Prima meaning the first star of the gorgon.